What we’ll build

 echo "compileSdkVersion updated in $gradleFile"

-echo "Permissions updated in $androidManifestFile"
+echo "Permissions updated in $androidManifestFile"iOS install script

 set -e